dokku/dokku/docs/deployment/methods/images.md

 tags:destroy <app> <tag>                       # Remove app image tag
 ```

-The Dokku tags plugin allows you to add docker image tags to the currently deployed app image for versioning and subsequent deployment.
+The Dokku tags plugin allows you to add Docker image tags to the currently deployed app image for versioning and subsequent deployment.

 > When triggering `dokku ps:rebuild APP` on an application deployed via the `tags` plugin, the following may occur:
 >
 > - Applications previously deployed via another method (`git`/`tar`): The application may revert to a state before the latest custom image tag was deployed.
 > - Applications that were only ever deployed via the `tags` plugin: No action will be taken against your application.
 >
-> Please use the `tags:deploy` command when redeploying an application deployed via docker image.
+> Please use the `tags:deploy` command when redeploying an application deployed via Docker image.

 ## Usage